OpenLEADR/openleadr-python/docs/client.rst

         current_value = await meter.read()
         return current_value

-And you configure this report in pyOpenADR using an :ref:`oadrReportDescription` dict:
+And you configure this report in OpenLEADR using an :ref:`oadrReportDescription` dict:

 .. code-block:: python3